-There are many servers support PORT(active transfer mode) only, it means the server will try to connect to your computer when you do file downloading or browsing.
-Under this condition, you may can't do transfers or browsing FTP directory because of the server have no idea to connect in your computer.
+There are many servers support PORT(active transfer mode) only, and it means the server will try to connect to your computer when you do file downloading or browsing.
+Under this condition, you may can't do transfers or browsing the FTP directory because the server has no idea to connect on your computer.

 We have received some emails from our customer and said our FTP client can't list directory

 after sent the PORT command.
 Let's explain it now:

 When you are inside the internal network, the FTP client sends a PORT 192,168,1,2,9,6 to the server and does listing.
 This command tells the server, "hello, I am ready, and please connect to 192.168.1.2".
 But how?
 The server has no chance to connect to 192.168.1.2 because it is not a valid internet IP address!

 The right way is FTP clients should send an internet IP address, for example,PORT 220,96,1,12,9,6 , and tells your router if there have an incoming connection and port is xxx, please forward it to your computer, that's what UPnP does, and it called "UPnP Port mapping".